-ADM-76 - QuarkXPress
+ADM-76 - QuarkXPress 3 units CSU

 Development of document creation and design skills using page creation, text processing, drawing and painting software on the microcomputer.
 Includes use of type fonts and design techniques, and focuses on the mastery of QuarkXPress.
-May be taken a total of four times.
 27 hours lecture and 81 hours of laboratory.

-ADM-77A - Adobe Illustrator 3 units
+ADM-77A - Adobe Illustrator 3 units CSU

 Instruction in advanced techniques in the application of software for the microcomputer in the areas of graphic design and illustration using Adobe Illustrator.
 Includes the use of scanners.
-May be taken a total of four times.
 27 hours lecture and 81 hours laboratory.

-ADM-77B - Advanced Adobe Illustrator
+ADM-77B - Advanced Adobe Illustrator 3 units CSU